AnnLyma/AnnLyma.github.io/about.md

 Deep Learning - one of the ways ML is done.
 Breakthrough and best-so-far technology for lots of applications

 GPT3 - A super-duper language model which writes better than you 😉.
-It can write code too And slogans.
+It can write code too.
+And slogans.
 And dialogs.
 And answer questions.
 And complete dumb questionnaires 😉.
 This is [the best piece about it](https://maraoz.com/2020/07/18/openai-gpt3/), which I recommend to read to everyone.